Demafelis employer arrested in Lebanon

-THE employer of a Filipino worker who was found in a freezer in Kuwait was arrested in Lebanon, the Department of Foreign Affairs (DFA) said on Friday.
+THE employer of a Filipino worker whose body was found in a freezer was arrested in Lebanon, the Department of Foreign Affairs (DFA) said on Friday.

-Secretary Alan Peter Cayetano said in a statement that the arrest of Lebanese national Nader Essam Assaf was the “first step” in seeking justice for Joanna Demafelis.
+Secretary Alan Peter Cayetano said in a statement that the arrest of Nader Essam Assaf was the “first step” in seeking justice for Joanna Demafelis.

 “The President welcomes the news that Nader Essam Assaf is now in the hands of the authorities in Lebanon,” Cayetano said.